gem/oq-engine/doc/scenario-from-shakemap.md

 This example refers to the 2007 Mw8.0 Pisco earthquake in Peru (see https://earthquake.usgs.gov/earthquakes/eventpage/usp000fjta#shakemap).
-The risk can be computed by running the risk file against the prepared hazard calculation:
+The risk can be computed by running the risk job file against the prepared calculation:

 ```bash
 $ oq engine --run job.ini